thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0.rst

      You might notice that the above looks like the classical definition of homotopy equivalence.
 (They turn out to be "the same".)

+.. admonition:: Univalence

+   We have described paths between points as giving a starting point, an ending point, and a generic point between that agrees on the boundary.
+   Drawing a path between *spaces* in the *space of spaces*, we can see that such a path is the data of two spaces that "continuously look the same":

+   .. insert picture

+   We already have a notion of "the same" for spaces, which is isomorphism.
+   Hence we assume the following "univalence" axiom :
-   - (corollary of univalence) any isomorphism can be turned into a path between spaces
+   Any isomorphism can be turned into a path between spaces.

 * In ``1FundamentalGroup/Quest0.agda``, navigate to :